Real-Time Data Pipeline Development | Kafka

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds real-time streaming data pipelines using Apache Kafka, AWS Kinesis, Google Pub/Sub, and Apache Flink.
-Event ingestion, stream processing, enrichment, and delivery to warehouse, operational systems, or ML feature stores.
-A focused real-time pipeline costs $25,000 to $60,000.
-A system with multiple event types, CDC, and ML feature store integration runs $60,000 to $150,000.
-Most projects deliver in 8 to 14 weeks at a fixed cost.
+RaftLabs builds real-time streaming pipelines on Apache Kafka, AWS Kinesis, Apache Pulsar, and Apache Flink: event ingestion, stream processing, CDC, and delivery to warehouses, operational systems, or ML feature stores.
+A first real-time stream starts around $25,000 to $45,000.
+A full multi-stream platform grows to $60,000 to $150,000.
+Launch a validated v1 in 8 to 14 weeks, then iterate.

 Trusted by